skhidrapure/stock-analysis/README.md

 ### Purpose
 The purpose of this project is to determine whether refactoring the code written to analyze stocks for Steve, successfully makes the VBA script run faster.

-## Results
+## Results & Analysis
 On taking a look at the original code, the need for refactoring was confirmed.
-So, refactoring the code successfully made the VBA script ran faster here are the screenshot for both the years than the original VBA script.
+So, refactoring the code successfully made the VBA script ran faster here are the screenshot for both the years for the original VBA script and the refactored VBA script.

 Original VBA script runtime